Women’s Education Initiative

 Cheryl Hatch is a writer, photographer and educator.
 As a photojournalist, she covered conflict in the Middle East and Africa for nearly a decade.
 She is the founder of a journalism conference and multimedia workshop.
 Cheryl is an avid scuba diver and open-water swimmer.

-Alice Anderson (She/Her), Secretary
+Alice Anderson (She/Her)

 alice for web.png